Learn the meaning of IVR and how an effective IVR helps you better serve your customers.See how LeadDesk works

 In addition to collecting customer data, the IVR is also crucial in relaying information to the customers.
 Customers can even solve the simplest issues themselves with the voice response.
 For example, if there is an issue or error that the company is resolving at the moment, an IVR can convey the message to thousands of customers without having to use agent resources.

 Book a personalized consultation with our IVR experts today!

 Having a high-quality IVR has both tangible and intangible business benefits ranging from concrete performance improvements to a heightened team spirit.

 When you want to go the extra mile for your premium customers, an IVR allows contacts to identify themselves and receive premium service.
 You can even send them to a VIP queue, so they don't have to queue at all.

 One of the most important factors in achieving first-contact resolution is matching the right customer and the right agent.
 IVR is an integral part of the automatic call and messaging distribution process.
-Plenty of information can be gathered via CRM integration and other fully automated processes, but collecting information from the customers themselves plays an important part in, for example, determining the reason for contact.
+Some information can be gathered via CRM integration and other tools, but collecting information from customers themselves plays an important part in, for example, determining the reason for contact.

 Even if there are no agents available around the clock, customers can solve simple issues or leave a call back request through an IVR or a chat decision tree.
 This provides a cost-efficient option for contact centers to offer customer service at all times.

 First-contact resolution simplifies reporting.
 When a customer is bounced from one queue and agent to the next, the report for that contact gets complicated.